Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Subverted in the Legends of the DC Universe: Crisis on Infinite Earths, which showed Earth-D, where virtually every major DC superhero was a representative of some unusual (for superheroes) ethnicity.
 For example, Superman and Supergirl of Earth-D were black, and the Flash was Asian.
 Marv Wolfman, author of both CoIE and this "sequel" to it, stated that this was closer to how he'd envisioned the Post Crisis DCU.

 - Katana, a Japanese heroine with a Rising Sun-themed costume and a magical Samurai sword.
-More recent depictions (such as Beware The Batman and the New 52) have ditched the nationalistic costume, at least.
+More recent depictions (such as Beware the Batman and the New 52) have ditched the nationalistic costume, at least.
+Batman: The Brave and the Bold, however, had her as a spunky teenager in a sailor fuku.

 - In an issue of Infinite Crisis, Black Lightning (a black character created during the Blaxploitation craze of the 70s) and Mr. Terrific (a black character created in the late 90s/early 00s) go on a mission within the Brother Eye satellite, and the latter points out how ridiculous the former's name is.
 His response is that he was the only black superhero at the time of his debut, which was essentially true.